lawrennd/old_talks/_data-science/includes/lies-damned-lies.md

 }
 \notes{Why?
 Because the challenges of understanding and interpreting big data today are similar to those that Balfour (who was a Conservative politician and statesman and would later become Prime Minister) faced in governing an empire through statistics in the latter part of the 19th century.}

-\notes{The quote lies, damned lies and statistics was also credited to Benjamin Disraeli by Mark Twain in his autobiography.
-It characterizes the idea that statistic can be made to prove anything.
+\notes{The quote lies, damned lies and statistics was also credited to Benjamin Disraeli by Mark Twain in Twain's autobiography.[^twain] It characterizes the idea that statistic can be made to prove anything.
 But Disraeli died in 1881 and Mark Twain died in 1910.
 The important breakthrough in overcoming our tendency to over-interpet data came with the formalization of the field through the development of *mathematical statistics*.}

+[^twain]: Although Twain attributes Disraeli in this way there's [no record of him having said this.](https://en.wikipedia.org/wiki/Lies,_damned_lies,_and_statistics).

 \notes{Data has an elusive quality, it promises so much but can deliver little, it can mislead and misrepresent.
 To harness it, it must be tamed.
 In Balfour and Disraeli's time during the second half of the 19th century, numbers and data were being accumulated, the social sciences were being developed.
 There was a large-scale collection of data for the purposes of government.}